gerschnaider/Landing-page/README.md

 # Landing-page
 Template for a generic landing page.
+In this project I'll be applying HTML and CSS knowledge I have been learning.